Getxo: Sport

 Since 1924, the Circuito de Getxo (Getxo Circuit), a single-day road bicycle race, is held annually in July.
 Since 2005, the race has been organised as a 1.1 event on the UCI Europe Tour.

 Every year one of the rowing clubs of Getxo organises a regatta of traineras called Flag of Getxo.
 Besides, other annual trainera competitions, like the Flag of Santurtzi, the Flag of Getxo and the Grand Prix of Nervión ara also held partly in waters of Getxo.

 There are several association football clubs in Getxo.
-The most successful is the Arenas Club de Getxo football, which plays season 2015–2016 in Segunda División B, but they took part in the first ever national Spanish football league season, stood seven seasons in its First Division and won the 1919 Copa del Rey.
+The most successful is the Arenas Club de Getxo football, which took part in the first ever national Spanish football league season, stood seven seasons in its First Division and won the 1919 Copa del Rey.

-Getxo Rugby Taldea (currently Getxo Artea) is the local rugby team and play in the División de Honor, former players include a Danish rugby international.
+Getxo Rugby Taldea is the local rugby team and play in the División de Honor B, former players include a Danish rugby international.

 Getxo also has other clubs for golf, Basque traditional sports, Basque pelota, skating, hitch-hiking, cycling, sailing, basketball, surfing, fishing, athletics, triathlon, rhythmic gymnastics, handball, futsal, chess, tennis, paddle tennis, horse riding, hockey, boxing, and other sports.

-Basque language

-According to the City of Getxo, 48.56% of the citizens do not have enough knowledge of the Basque language, 19.9% speak good Basque and the remaining 31.5% understand but do not dominate.

-On the other hand, the percentage of people who can speak Basque has increased from 9% in 1981 to 19.9% in 2001.
-According to the same source, only 4.83% of the population of Getxo uses Basque usually.
-This figure has grown since the previous measurements, especially among children (3.40% in 1989 to 4.68% in 1997) and youth (1.90% in 1989 to 5.15% in 1997).

-This city also offers the possibility to learn the Basque language in several academies.